- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

 He uses imported Bosnian maple — “This stuff carves like butter,” he says — for most of the instrument, and Italian spruce for the top, or face, of the violin.

-It takes him about three months to build the violin, and another three months or so to varnish it.
+It takes him about three months to build the violin, and another three months or so for the varnish process.

-Douglas recently completed a model of a 1735 Guarneri violin and then got started on a 1742 model.
+Douglas recently completed a model of a 1735 Guarneri violin and then got started on another model.

-The 1735 model is propped on his self-made planing bench “in the white,” he says.
-That’s a reference to the color of wood before it’s varnished.
+The 1735 model is propped on his planing bench “in the white,” he says.
+That’s a reference to the near complete instrument, (and color of the wood) before it’s varnished.

-Douglas has sought the advice and critiques from other violin makers, such as Jeff Manthos of Corvallis, a 1986 graduate of the Violin Making School of America in Salt Lake City.
-That’s been invaluable, Douglas says.
+Douglas has sought the guidance and critiques from numerous violin makers, including Jeff Manthos of Corvallis, a 1986 graduate of the Violin Making School of America in Salt Lake City.
+These critiques have been most invaluable, Douglas says, in cultivating your eye and the ability to see; as well as competing in International Violin Making Competitions.

 Manthos, at his peak 20 years ago, made four to six violins a year.